Optimizing Systems Engineering Through the Vee Model

 We already know that InGen didn’t invest the time into quality requirements, so it’s no surprise when Chief Engineer, John Arnold, said, “Item 151 on today’s glitch list.”
 However, the few requirements they did have were not being tested with care.

 Hammond didn’t want to have his park inspected, which is an important part of the testing phase.
 Hammond was arrogant and believed nothing could go wrong.
 Systems engineering is all about expecting all possible outcomes.
-The testing phase is imperative and probably would have fixed a lot of InGen’s poor initial planning in the concept phase.
+The testing phase is imperative and would have likely fixed many of InGen’s poor initial planning in the concept phase.
 Hammond was so careless with the testing phase that he even invited his grandchildren to be guinea pigs.

 8) Not FMECA Planning: